LunarWatcher/lunarwatcher.github.io/meta.md

 * (Nothing: dec.
 2025-jun.
 2026)
 * Violet: jun.
 2026 (current)

-Looking back on my commit history to write this list, I did notice that both the jekyll and hugo changes happened in september, a few days before christmas.
+Looking back on my commit history to write this list, I did notice that both the jekyll and hugo changes happened in december, a few days before christmas.
 I guess december has ended up being my webdev month for a while.

 The migration to hugo in 2019 happened because it was just easier to work with than jekyll, because ruby as an ecosystem is _awful_.
 The switch away from hugo came because, as mentioned earlier, hugo turned to AI slop.
 It took me a few months to roll my own, though most of that time was in the "I can't be bothered doing this so I'll just keep a repo with notes instead" phase.